CristianGeorgeRapauzu/neo-nasa/ReadMe.txt

 Solution
 --------
-A command line application which traces only the last 20 pages (instead of the grand total of 935).
+A command line application which traces by default only the last 20 pages (instead of the grand total of 935), or starts scanning from the specified start page of NEOs.

 Build and run:

-./mvnw clean package
+$ ./mvnw clean package

+Using default start page 910:
-java -jar target/neonasa-0.0.1-SNAPSHOT.jar
+$ java -jar target/neonasa-0.0.1-SNAPSHOT.jar

-The above command line (without args) uses a decent default: "startpage=910"
+Using explicit start page 901:

-java -jar target/neonasa-0.0.1-SNAPSHOT.jar -startpage=900
+$ java -jar target/neonasa-0.0.1-SNAPSHOT.jar -startpage=901

 To glean information from the whole NEO set, start browsing from page 1 up to 935 (or even more):

-java -jar target/neonasa-0.0.1-SNAPSHOT.jar -startpage=1
+$ java -jar target/neonasa-0.0.1-SNAPSHOT.jar -startpage=1

+View the persisted summary:

+$ cat /tmp/neonasa/neo.summary

+NeoSummary(neoCount=18791, lastUpdated=2018-05-23, totalPages=939, currentPage=921,
+maxAbsoluteMagnitudeH=34.282,
+minMissDistance=0.0037861112,
+nearestNeo=Neo(neoReferenceId=3797848, name=(2018 BA3), potentiallyHazardousAsteroid=false, absoluteMagnitudeH=26.3),
+greatestNeo=Neo(neoReferenceId=3799865, name=(2018 DM4), potentiallyHazardousAsteroid=false, absoluteMagnitudeH=34.282))

 References